cogsys-io/bertagent/docs/source/installation.rst

 From sources
 ------------

-The sources for bertagent can be downloaded from the `Github repo`_.
+The sources for BERTAgent can be downloaded from the `Github repo`_.

 You can either clone the public repository: